badges/badgerbadgerbadger/README.md

     gem install badgerbadgerbadger

-or it to your Gemfile
+or add it to your Gemfile

     gem 'badgerbadgerbadger'
     bundle